akshaynarvate/Akshay_Portfolio/README.md

  *financial gains* & *efficiency*.
 -*Timely* delivery of *Analysis* more focussed on *client* & *business satisfaction*.
-- Transformed business by *creating value* out of data using *analytics*
+- Transformed business by *creating value* out of data using *analytics*.